ELIXIREstonia/elixirestonia.github.io/content/news/posts/2024/Best_practices_programming.md

   - toc
 ---

-# Course in Zürich, Switzerland: Enzymes: Best Practices in Programming
+# Course in Zürich, Switzerland: Best Practices in Programming

 If the answer to two or more of the following questions is “yes”, then this course is for you.